2022 Los Angeles Dodgers season: August

 The Dodgers began August with a four-game series against the San Francisco Giants at Oracle Park, winning the opener 8–2.
 Mookie Betts had three hits, including a home run, as the Dodgers took the next game, 9–5, for their 70th win of the season.
 Julio Urías pitched six scoreless innings in the next game as the Dodgers shut out the Giants, 3–0, with two of the runs driven in by Miguel Vargas in his major league debut.
-The Dodgers finished off the series with a 5–3 win and another four game series sweep of the Giants, the first time they had done so in San Francisco since the 1977 season.
+The Dodgers finished off the series with a 5–3 win and another four-game series sweep of the Giants, the first time they had done so in San Francisco since the 1977 season.

-They returned home on August 5 for a series with the San Diego Padres and jumped out with four runs in the first en route to a 8–1 victory.
+They returned home on August 5 for a series with the San Diego Padres and jumped out with four runs in the first en route to an 8–1 victory.
 Max Muncy hit a three-run home run to put the Dodgers ahead as they won the next game, 8–3.
 Cody Bellinger hit two home runs and the Dodgers swept the Padres, 4–0.
 Urías had another strong start on August 9 in the opener of a two-game series with the Minnesota Twins, striking out eight while only allowing one run in seven innings as the Dodgers won 10–3.
-The Dodgers extended their winning streak to 10 games and closed out the homestand with a 8–5 win over the Twins.
+The Dodgers extended their winning streak to 10 games and closed out the homestand with an 8–5 win over the Twins.
 Chris Taylor hit a home run in the sixth inning to put them ahead and then Joey Gallo hit a three-run homer in the seventh to extend the lead.

 The Dodgers next began their next road trip at Kauffman Stadium against the Kansas City Royals.
-Tony Gonsolin took a no-hitter into the seventh inning, Trayce Thompson homered and the Dodgers kept the streak alive with a 8–3 win.
+Tony Gonsolin took a no-hitter into the seventh inning, Trayce Thompson homered and the Dodgers kept the streak alive with an 8–3 win.
 They won again the next day, 13–3, in a game where they hit six home runs.
 It was the first time the Dodgers had won 12 games in a row since the 1976 season.
 The streak came to an end the following day when the Royals shut them out 4–0.
-Next up was a trip to American Family Field for a four game series with the Milwaukee Brewers.
+Next up was a trip to American Family Field for a four-game series with the Milwaukee Brewers.
 Urías and four relievers shut out the Brewers, 4–0, in the first game of the series.
 The Dodgers hit three home runs in the next game, but lost 5–4, on a walk-off hit by Víctor Caratini off Craig Kimbrel in the 11th inning.
 Tony Gonsolin struck out eight while only allowing two hits in seven scoreless innings in the following game while Muncy and Austin Barnes homered to account for the Dodgers scoring in a 2–1 win.
 The Brewers won the final game, 5–3, to split the series.